data-liberation-project/cms-acute-hospital-care-at-home-data/README.md

 ## Cleaned data

-The [`data/cleaned/`](data/cleaned) contains the Data Liberation Project’s current attempt at cleaning hospital names, removing duplicate submissions of the reporting measures, removing clearly erroneous waiver request submissions, and removing non-core columns.
+The [`data/cleaned/`](data/cleaned) contains the Data Liberation Project’s current attempt at cleaning hospital names, removing duplicate submissions of the reporting measures, removing clearly erroneous waiver request submissions, and removing a few non-core columns.

 All the code to conduct the standardization can be found in [`scripts/01-clean.py`](scripts/01-clean.py).

+## Data dictionary

+CMS has provided a [data dictionary for the records](https://github.com/data-liberation-project/cms-acute-hospital-care-at-home-data/blob/main/docs/AHCAH%20Jira%20Data%20Dictionary.xlsx), with column descriptions corresponding to each CSV.

 ## Data interpretation and limitations

 Please consult the Data Liberation Project's [core documentation](https://docs.google.com/document/d/1QThzzfaGWwq-RDd7fvQpTuUKJozBuQZJiFhcKt1ONX4/edit) for these records to understand their context and limitations.

+## Changes in initial vs. updated records

+The Data Liberation Project received an initial set of responsive records in June 2023, and published them in July 2023.
+Those files were useful, but suboptimal in several ways:

+- Measure 1c was missing for Tier 1 hospital's submitted measures
+- The status and submission dates of each waiver request and measures submissions were missing
+- The raw records contained internal identifiers that the Data Liberation Project decided, out of an abundance of caution regarding potential security issues, not to release

+On October 2, 2023, CMS provided an updated set of records, which feature several improvements:

+- Measure 1c issue is fixed
+- Records now contain submission dates and statuses
+- Raw records no longer contain those internal identifiers, allowing the Data Liberation Project to share the new records in their entirety
+- Records contain submissions received through September 14, 2023 — five additional months of data

+Note: The records no longer contain hospital hospital staff contact information.

 ## Licensing

-The (raw/redacted) CMS spreadsheets are, as government documents, now in the public domain.
+The raw CMS spreadsheets are, as government documents, now in the public domain.
 All other data files have been generated by the Data Liberation Project and are available under Creative Commons’ [CC BY-SA 4.0 license terms](https://creativecommons.org/licenses/by-sa/4.0/).
 This repository’s code is available under the [MIT License terms](https://opensource.org/license/mit/).